Modern Study Review (AI-Generated)

 Volar PIP Dislocations

-The danger is mistaking these PIP injuries for the more common dorsal dislocation – if one treats it as a dorsal dislocation with either buddy taping and motion or a period of immobilization in flexion, the lateral bands will be allowed to slip volarly and a boutinniere deformity will develop.
+The danger is mistaking these PIP injuries for the more common dorsal dislocation – if one treats it as a dorsal dislocation with either buddy taping and motion or a period of immobilization in flexion, the lateral bands will be allowed to slip volarly and a boutonniere deformity will develop.

 Treatment

 Closed reduction and immobilization of the PIP in full extension for 4-6 weeks, allowing passive flexion and extension of the DIP.
-(This is basically the treatment for a closed boutinniere lesion / central slip rupture).
+(This is basically the treatment for a closed boutonniere lesion / central slip rupture).
 Immobilization of the PIP in extension can be accomplished with a K-wire also.

 Rotatory PIP Subluxation